Governor Awards Henderson Co. Company Job Training Grant

-“The Incumbent Worker Grants are a good tool to keep employers and workers up to date on the latest skills training,” said Representative Steve McDaniel.
+“The Incumbent Worker grants are a wonderful tool for companies to train their workers in the latest technology and production skills,” said Representative Steve McDaniel.

-The Southwest Tennessee Human Resource Agency played a key role in awarding the grant to Volvo Penta Marine Products, LLC.
+The Southwest Human Resource Agency played a vital role in awarding this grant to Volvo Penta Marine Products.